 I am pleased to invite you on a 4-day tour during which you will see one of the most important places in the south of Poland.
-All tours in Krakow are 100% private, during which I will personally show you the city of Polish kings.
+All tours in Krakow are in a small groups, during which a guide will show you the city of Polish kings.
 However, in Auschwitz and Wieliczka you will join a guide who works in the museum.
 The entire 4-day tour is entirely organized by me and it will be my greatest joy to give you an unforgettable experience during your visit to Poland!

 - Visit Krakow and marvel at its wonderful atmosphere